thoughtspot/tmlblock-databricks_storage_and_perf/README.md

 ## Databricks Workspace Archive

-An example Databricks workspace archive is available as a reference (SpotApp_Databricks_Python_API_Fetch.zip).
+An example Databricks workspace archive is available as a reference (SpotApp_Databricks_Python_API_Fetch).
 This includes example python code to query the identified endpoint APIs and create the delta tables.
 Within the Data Science and Engineering platform this workspace can be scheduled as a reoccurring job.

 Within the constraints section in the example python code, a number of constants must be set. **Search for the string UPDATE to identify these.**